10 Easy Indoor Plants for Beginners

 • Drooping plants: Don’t panic.
 Many plants just want a drink or to be moved to a brighter spot.
 If the soil is wet but the plant is drooping, check for roots sitting in water.

 Watching your plant’s leaves and growth patterns helps you solve issues before they become big problems.
-If you’re ever unsure, it can be helpful to snap a photo and ask in a plant community forum for advice.
+If you’re ever unsure, check out my Indoor Plant Troubleshooting Flowchart at the bottom of this page.

 Frequently Asked Questions